spatialos/UnrealGDK/SpatialGDK/Documentation/content/handover-between-server-workers.md

 ## How to facilitate Actor handover

 To facilitate an Actor’s property handover between server-workers, follow the instructions below:
-1. If your property is defined in a native c++ class, mark the property field with a `Handover` tag in the `UPROPERTY` macro, as shown in the example below.
+1. If your property is defined in a native C++ class, mark the property field with a `Handover` tag in the `UPROPERTY` macro, as shown in the example below.

 ```
 UPROPERTY(Handover)